 if the person is principally receiving care for medical reasons.

-facility, or similar care facility for custodial care, a staff
+similar care facility for custodial care, a staff member should be

-member should be able to state what percentage of care received
+able to state what percentage of care received qualifies as a

-qualifies as a medical care, says Nagle.
-Similarly, nursing
+medical care, says Nagle.
+Similarly, nursing services performed at

-services performed at home are deductible expenses.
-If the patient
+home are deductible expenses.
+If the patient is chronically ill,

-is chronically ill, certain maintenance and personal care services
+certain maintenance and personal care services are also